1) Wake up. Get dressed.

 Goal setting can be difficult at first, but sometimes it can be as simple as writing down what you want.
 A study showed that people who formaly set goals have a 90 percent higher success rate than those who do not.
 On top of simply setting goals, aim to identify the type of goal being set.
 This could include long- and short- term goals.

-Perhaps a goal is to gradutate on time.
-A short- term goal, such as maintianing a certian GPA, could help move toward the bigger goal.
+A short- term goal, such as completing one assignment, could help move toward the bigger goal.
 The smaller goals will gradually lead to the main goal while also fueling a sense of accomplishment.

 6) Power down.